-Document Takeaways State / Federal Gover nment Strategic Directions for the Western Australian Sport and Recreation Industry 2016-2020 (Department of Sport and Recreation) The document provides vision and direction for Western Australia's Sport and Recreation Industry.
-Critical to the development at Hartfield Park is the need to provide public open space which meets the needs of communities into the future.
-To achieve this, we must be efficient with resources, focus on the function of sites, provide equitable access to facilities and secure strategically important regional scale spaces.
-The sport and recreation industry must optimise the value derived from public and private funding in tight fiscal circumstances.
-This includes the potential; co-location and sharing of similar infrastructure to reduce ongoing operational and asset management costs.
-Strategic Priorities for Western Australian Sport (SportWest 2020) SportWest is the independent peak industry body for sport in Western Australia which exists to promote, strengthen and advocate for the sports community of Western Australia.
+Document Takeaways State / Federal Government Strategic Directions for the Western Australian Sport and Recreation Industry 2016-2020 (Department of Sport and Recreation) Recreation Industry.
+Critical to the development at Hartfield Park is the ne to provide public open space which meets the needs of communities into the future.
+To achieve this, we must be efficient with resources, focus on the function of sites, provide equitable access to facilities and secure strategical strategica Strategic Priorities for Western Australian Sport (SportWest 2020) SportWest is the independent peak industry body for sport in Western Australia which exists to promote, strengthen and advocate for the sports community of Western Australia.
 The document is for the period 2020 to 2024 and advocates building capability by developing people and organisations who support the industry through more effective governance structures and more effective support for volunteers.
 Classification The guideline references District Open Space (DOS) which: framework for public open space (Department of Sport Is usually designed to provide for organised formal sport and inclusion of substantial recreation and nature space.
 Provides between 5ha to 15ha in size and within 2 km or a 5-minute and Recreation) 2012 drive.
 In referencing larger areas of Regional Open Space (ROS), they are expected to serve one or more geographical or social regions and attract visitors from outside any one local government (LG) area.
 Size will be variable and dependent on function.
 When sport space is identified as a necessary regional function, land allocations for playing fields and sports facilities are expected to be upwards of 20 hectares in area.
 Hartfield Park performs both a district and regional level function with many of the sports occupying the site serving a catchment at or beyond a 5km catchment.
 Intergenerational Review of Australian The document references some key challenges relevant to Hartfield Park that need to be met, in particular: Sport 2017 - Boston Consulting on behalf Create thriving sports organisations that contribute to stronger, more inclusive communities. of Australian Sports Commission (ASC) Expand non-government sources of revenue, improving the sector's use of data and technology, and improving our sports infrastructure, especially at the community level.
-State Sporting Assoc iation / Peak Body Bowls WA Strategic Facilities Plan (2012) The objective of the Plan is to ensure that the provision of bowls facilities is carried out in a manner that is sustainable and in the best interest of the sport.
+State Sporting Association / Peak Body Bowls WA Strategic Facilities Plan (2012) The objective of the Plan is to ensure that the provision of bowls facilities is carried out in a manner that is sustainable and in the best interest of the sport.
 Needs are to be assessed on a number of factors including the sustainability